 I’m going to hack on this project solo to keep costs down (but hire a designer).
 I’ve built a Rails app in the past, and I spent the Christmas period brushing up on my Ruby skills… and levelling up in Dragon Age: Inquisiton.

 I can already envisage it being a frustrating project to tackle, but I’m open to the challenge.

 #3: Create a referral scheme

 A lot of my first customers have come from referrals.
-This is handy because Jack is bootstrapped and I’m marketing on a tight budget.
+This is handy because I’m bootstrapping and marketing on a tight budget.

 I haven’t put much thought into the referral scheme just yet.
-It will, of course, begin with asking customers, “What can I do to encourage you to recommend Jack to your friends?”.
+It will, of course, begin with asking customers, “What can I do to encourage you to recommend us to your friends?”.